MohonaMohsin/GenQuest/README.md

-# GenQuest – Gem Collector Game
+# GemQuest – Gem Collector Game

-**GenQuest is a 2-player Java Swing game where you explore a 4×4 grid, collect shiny Gems 💎, grab Bonus ⚡ points, and dodge tricky Traps 😈!**
+**GemQuest is a 2-player Java Swing game where you explore a 4×4 grid, collect shiny Gems 💎, grab Bonus ⚡ points, and dodge tricky Traps 😈!**
 This project demonstrates **OOP principles** and uses **Design Patterns** to keep the code modular and maintainable.

 ---